RichardWessels/BatchRenamer/README.md

 Use cases:

-- If you have a file that seperates words with periods instead of spaces.
+- If you have a file(s) that seperates words with periods instead of spaces.
 - If there is a word you would like to remove from multiple files.
 - And hopefully a bunch more.